ViaScientific/vfdocs/docs/ViaFoundry/run.md

     `s3://yourbucket/test`) or Google Storage paths (e.g.
     `gs://yourbucket/test`) are all accepted.

--   **Use Docker Image:** Nextflow supports the use of Docker containers, which allow you to create fully reproducible pipelines.
-    Docker images can contain whatever software you might need to execute your pipeline.
-It works transparently, and it creates output files in the host system without requiring any additional steps.
-The only requirement is that you [install
-    Docker](https://docs.docker.com/install/) first.
-To use Docker for a Via Foundry run, just click the `Use Docker Image` checkbox (selected by default) and enter the following information:
+-   **Run Container:** During the pipeline creation process, we specified the containers to be used for each process.
+Consequently, when you select the run environment, the corresponding run container (either Docker or Singularity) checkbox will be automatically selected, and the defined container will be populated in the image field.

+-   **A. Use Docker Image:**

     > 1.  **Image:** Docker image name.
 Example:
     >
-    >         public.ecr.aws/t4w5x8f2/viascientific/rnaseq:4.0
+    >         viascientific/rnaseq:4.0
     >
-    > 2.  **RunOptions (optional):** You can enter any command line
+    > 2.  **RunOptions (optional):**
-    >     arguments supported by the Docker run command.
+Foundry has the ability to autodetect all the paths used and automounts all the required files to the container before the run starts.
+Moreover, you have the flexibility to enter any command line arguments supported by the Docker run command.
 Please click
     >     [this Docker
     >     link](https://docs.docker.com/engine/reference/commandline/cli/)
     >     for details on how you can configure this section.